coding-glith/leetcode/linked_list/odd_even_linked_list.md

 > * The first node is considered odd, the second node even and so on ...

+Maintain a pointer for previous odd node, and go through the list, once find the next odd node, move it ahead.

 ```Python
 # Definition for singly-linked list.
 # class ListNode(object):